Velocidex/velociraptor-docs/content/knowledge_base/tips/hunt_by_label.md

+---
-# How to control hunting by label groups?
+title: How to control hunting by label groups?
+---

 In Velociraptor, `Hunts` are sets of the same collections across clients.
 For example, a hunt for `Scheduled Tasks` will automatically